 "Mother is the name for God on the lips and hearts of all children.
 Do you understand?"

 Many actors, many people, have died in the act of rendering their "last performance."
 Most were not the best representation of what they could do.
-You never quite know when it's going to happen.
+It's death after all, you never quite know when it's going to happen.
 Brandon Lee died before he could complete his performance.
-But what he, and everyone else involved in THE CROW, did deliver is heartbreaking excellence.
+But what he and everyone else involved in THE CROW, did deliver is heartbreaking excellence.